isoftstone-data-intelligence-ai/efflux-frontend/docs/docs/zh/work-with-mcp.md

 ## Connect to Tools

-This section introduces how to set up an MCP connector to utilize a function.
+This section introduces an example of how to set up an MCP connector to utilize a function using [`FastMCP`](https://github.com/jlowin/fastmcp).

 1. Prepare a python file named `addition-operator.py` to the `/core/mcp/server/` directory of the efflux-backend service.
 Let's say, the file contains the following script to perform an addition operation: